 When we learn chart patterns in Forex for the first time, we’re damn near mesmerized.
 For the first time ever, we could start to make sense of a price chart.

 From this point forward, chart patterns had a grip on us.

 This was not a good thing.

 Before we go too far, I did make a video on this.
 Like to here it go!

 But back to the shapes.

 We were trained from a young age to recognize shapes and patterns.
-There’s a really neat article about this here, where it explains how we often learned about shapes even before letters and numbers.
+Most of us learned about these even before letters and numbers.

 That’s pretty strong.
 One of the FIRST things we were taught!